tiny-fingers/MeetingCreator/README.md

 # MeetingCreator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.
+Boostrap for Angular is used for designing the UI.

+Protractor and Cucumber are used for BDD e2e testing.

 ## Development server